tsengia/SphinxTrainHelper/README.md

         	-p	--pocketsphinx {yes|no} Specfiy whether or not you are training the model for pocket sphinx.
 Specifying yes will add optimizations.
 Default is yes.
 Set to "no" if using for Sphinx4 (Java).
                 -d  --dict                      Specify the path to the dictionary to use.
 Default is "cmudict-en-us.dict"

+# Readings Mode
+The so called "Readings Mode" in this script is a simple command line interface that allows the user to read the entire transcript file line by line while recording.
+If readings mode is enabled, the user will be displayed a line from the transcript file that should be read aloud.
+When the user is done reading the line, they can press any key to stop recording.
+The user is then prompted to either user the recording or redo the recording.
+Once all lines from the transcript are read, the script will begin adapting the acoustic model.

+The purpose of Readings Mode is to make recording quick, simple, and painless for the user.
+No need to open up Audacity or a recording program and splice audio recordings, just read and press the enter key.